 Getting Information (links)

 The opportunity exists for a very limited number of midshipmen to service select Navy Medical or Dental Corps and enter medical or dental school directly upon graduation from USNA.
 The purpose of this document is to provide some basic information about the program and to provide some advice about the application processes for a medical/dental corps billet and for admission to medical/dental school.
 The focus will be on medical school, but most of the discussion can be equally well applied to dental school.
-If you are a midshipmen interested in the program you should contact Dr. Kinter to be included on the e-mail list so that you receive announcements about information sessions, important deadlines, and the like.
-Also, please feel free to contact either Dr. Kinter or Dr. Urban for advisement regarding issues such as major selection, course selection, extra-curricular activities, the application process, or any other questions you might have.
+If you are a midshipman interested in the program you should contact Dr. Kinter to be included on the e-mail list so that you receive announcements about information sessions, important deadlines, and the like.
+Also, please feel free to contact either Dr. Kinter or Dr. O'Carroll for advisement regarding issues such as major selection, course selection, extra-curricular activities, the application process, or any other questions you might have.

 The premedical program at USNA began in 1970 with the Class of 1974.
 In 1982, The Secretary of the Navy, upon recommendation by the Chief of Naval Operations, established a program which would permit a limited number of highly motivated and well qualified Naval Academy graduates to participate in subsequent naval medical training.
 In 1996, the Secretary of the Navy expanded the program to provide midshipmen with the opportunity to enter either the Medical or Dental Corps.
 Current Navy regulations cap the maximum number of combined Medical and Dental Corps billets for graduating USNA midshipmen at 15, but, in any given year, the actual number of billets available may be less than that depending on the needs of the Navy.

 Midshipmen are encouraged to read in its entirety USNA Instruction 1531.47C which governs the program.
 This instruction states a number of minimum qualifications including: